Vikhyathsai11/eonshift-frontend/README.md

-# Enimo Frontend README
+# EonShift Frontend README

 ## Project Overview

-Enimo Frontend is a sophisticated energy consumption dashboard, designed to provide real-time insights and analytics.
+EonShift Frontend is a sophisticated energy consumption dashboard, designed to provide real-time insights and analytics.
 This project is developed using the T3 stack, but it primarily utilizes Next.js and Firebase, integrated through Reactfire.
 The UI is elegantly crafted using Tailwind CSS and Shadcn UI, ensuring a responsive and visually appealing interface.